Cyrken/html-css/404-pages/README.md

 ### GitHub

 1. Create an HTML file named `404.html`
-2. Put it into your Git repo an push it to GitHub
+2. Put it into your GitHub repo and commit and sync it

 *404 pages will only work on GitHub if you’re using a custom domain.*